Natasha Olson-Thorne

 Natasha Shangwe Olson-Thorne (born 6 October 1992) is a Hong Kong rugby union player.
-She represented Hong Kong at the 2017 Women's Rugby World Cup in Ireland, Hong Kong's first World Cup appearance.
-Olson-Thorne created history when she scored Hong Kong's first World Cup try in their match against Wales.
+She represented Hong Kong at the 2017 Women's Rugby World Cup in Ireland, it was their first World Cup appearance.
+She scored Hong Kong's first World Cup try in their match against Wales.

-Biography
+Personal life

 Olson-Thorne began playing rugby at the age of 15 while attending Sha Tin College.
-She made her international debut for the Hong Kong women's national rugby union team in 2010.
-She then made her sevens debut at the 2011 Hong Kong Women's Sevens.

 In 2015 she graduated from the University of Hong Kong with a Bachelor of Science in Exercise and Health.

+Rugby career

+Sevens

-She captained the sevens team for the first time at the 2016 Hong Kong Women's Sevens, it was her sixth appearance at the tournament.
+Olson-Thorne made her international sevens debut at the 2011 Hong Kong Women's Sevens.
+She captained the side for the first time at the 2016 Hong Kong Women's Sevens, it was her sixth appearance at the tournament.

 Olson-Thorne was also in the sevens team vying for a spot at the 2016 Summer Olympics via a repechage tournament in Dublin.
-She was in the 2021 sevens squad that 'narrowly' missed their chance on qualifying for the 2020 Tokyo Olympics.
+She was in the 2021 sevens squad that 'narrowly' missed their chance to qualify for the delayed 2020 Tokyo Olympics.

 She co-captained the Hong Kong sevens team at the 2021 Asia Women's Sevens Series, it was a qualifier event for the 2022 Rugby World Cup Sevens.
 However, they lost to Japan in the semifinal and missed their chance.

+XVs

+Olson-Thorne made her international debut for the Hong Kong women's national rugby union team in 2010.
+At the 2017 Women's Rugby World Cup in Ireland, she created history when she scored Hong Kong's first World Cup try in their match against Wales.

-Olson-Thorne was named in the fifteens squad that played in a two-test series against Kazakhstan in December 2022.
+In 2022, she was named in the squad that played in a two-test series against Kazakhstan in December 2022.
+In 2024, she started in the opening match of the Asia Championship against Japan.